Gibraltar Point, Lincolnshire

+Access

+Gibraltar Point is reached by a road from Skegness which dead-ends at the visitor centre.
+It can also be reached from Skegness by the King Charles III England Coast Path, but the coast path south is at present closed as far as Friskney Eaudyke because there is no safe crossing of the Steeping River immediately west of the nature reserve.

 Flora and fauna

 Birds

 The reserve is home to a great variety of birdlife, mostly wildfowl, waders and gulls.
 The geography of the area, at the northern mouth of The Wash, makes the reserve very popular with migrant birds and many nationally rare species have been recorded.
 A total of 325 bird species have been recorded at the site as of 2021, the highest such total for any site in Lincolnshire.
 Recently, these have included black stork, pallid harrier, caspian tern, red-flanked bluetail and rustic bunting during 2015, and broad-billed sandpiper, black-winged pratincole and great reed warbler in 2014.

 Notable breeding birds at the site include little tern, common shelduck, ringed plover, oystercatcher and common redshank, whilst the site is of international significance for overwintering wader species such as oystercatcher, grey plover, red knot, sanderling and bar-tailed godwit.
 Nationally important numbers of ringed plover also overwinter.

 The site is home to a bird observatory, which has studied bird migration in the area since April 1949.